ceruulean/zdog-scope/public/doc_api.md

 `.generateEmbed(options)`

-Returns a string that is HTML-ready (with the Zdog distributable
+Returns a string that is HTML-ready with the Zdog distributable in the page:

 `<script src="https://unpkg.com/zdog@1/dist/zdog.dist.min.js"></script>`